 It’s no so hard to understand Ibn Fadlan‘s disgust, when you factor in that according to muslim faith one has to wash in running water or water poured from a bowl (and not reused).

-With the help of modern technology we have gotten a phenomenal insight into what the Vikings and Norse people might have looked like, and the unique diversity in the Vikings bands who spread across Europe.
+With the help of modern technology we have gotten a phenomenal insight into what the Vikings and Norse people might have looked like, and the unique diversity in the Viking bands who spread across Europe.
 Other things we can read about in the sagas and see on artifacts left behind for us to marvel at.

 - Viking Music: What Instruments Did the Vikings Play?
 (Examples)